 The Griddy Awards

-Each year, over 400 attendees to this banquet and award ceremony gather together to recognize the best players, coaches, and media representatives in Indiana High School Football.
-These award recipients are chosen after a panel of media and coaches review over 18,000 varsity players in Indiana.
+Over 400 guests gather together every year to recognize the best players, coaches, and media representatives in Indiana high school football.
+The award recipients are chosen by a panel of media and coaches who review over 18,000 varsity players.